nigelhorne/CGI-Lingua/README.md

     It can be a boolean to enable/disable logging to syslog, or a reference to a hash to be given to Sys::Syslog::setlogsock.

-Takes an optional parameter info, an object which can be used to see if a CGI parameter is set, for example, an [CGI::Info](https://metacpan.org/pod/CGI%3A%3AInfo) object.

 Since emitting warnings from a CGI class can result in messages being lost (you may forget to look in your server's log), or appear to the client in amongst HTML causing invalid HTML, it is recommended either syslog or logger (or both) are set.
 If neither is given, [Carp](https://metacpan.org/pod/Carp) will be used.

-Takes an optional parameter dont\_use\_ip.
-By default, if none of the requested languages is supported, CGI::Lingua->language() looks in the IP address for the language to use.
-This may not be what you want, so use this option to disable the feature.

-The optional parameter debug is passed on to [I18N::AcceptLanguage](https://metacpan.org/pod/I18N%3A%3AAcceptLanguage).

 ## language